World Cup 2018: Scores, Results, Highlights and Reaction from Saturday

 France 4-3 Argentina

-France's 19-year-old striker Kylian Mbappe was the star of the show as Les Bleus swept past Argentina in an eventful game at the Kazan Arena.
+Nineteen-year-old striker Kylian Mbappe was the star of the show as Les Bleus swept past Argentina in an eventful game at the Kazan Arena.

 Les Bleus started the stronger of the two teams and served notice of their intent after just eight minutes when an Mbappe surge forwards was halted outside of the box by Javier Mascherano.
-France were awarded a free-kick which Antoine Griezmann fired against the crossbar.
+Antoine Griezmann fired against the crossbar from the resulting free-kick.

 Griezmann did break the deadlock after 13 minutes when he calmly stroked home a penalty after Mbappe had been brought down by Marcos Rojo in the box.
-The Paris Saint-Germain star's pace and power was causing Argentina all sorts of problems.
+The Paris Saint-Germain star's pace was causing Argentina all sorts of problems.

 TV presenter Gary Lineker offered his view of the teenager:

+Kylian Mbappe is the first teenager to score more than once in a World Cup tournament since Michael Owen scored one in 2 separate games in 1998.
+Mbappe wasn’t born then.
+He’s also the first teenager to score 2 in a match since Pele v Sweden in the final of 1958. 😳

-Argentina rallied and levelled four minutes before half-time when Angel Di Maria was afforded too much time and space and curled a superb shot past goalkeeper Hugo Lloris.
+Argentina rallied, and they levelled four minutes before half-time when Angel Di Maria was afforded too much time and curled a superb shot past goalkeeper Hugo Lloris.

 Opta showed just how far out Di Maria was when he scored: